srbhuyan/sdcn_p5_vehicle_detection_and_tracking/writeup_report.md

 ####3.
 Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 The dataset provided contains 17,760 images of 64x64 pixels, of with 8792 samples labeled as car and 8968 sampled labeled as non-car.
-I used `LinearSVC` from the `sklearn.svm` package for training the dataset.
-I used the following combination of parameters to extract features from the dataset for training.
-The code the configuration of the parameters can be found in lines 101 through 113 in the file `main.py`.
+We used spatial, color channel histogram and hog features for training the classifer.

+####Spatial Features
+For the spatial features the images were resized to (16,16) and flattened.
+`features = cv2.resize(img, size).ravel()`
+####Histogram Features
+Color histogram information from each channel was extracted by using 16 bins and a range of (0, 255).
 `
-color_space = 'YCrCb'
-orient = 10
-pix_per_cell = 8
-cell_per_block = 2
-hog_channel = 'ALL'
-spatial_size = (16, 16)
-hist_bins = 16
+ channel1_hist = np.histogram(img[:,:,0], bins=nbins, range=bins_range)
+ channel2_hist = np.histogram(img[:,:,1], bins=nbins, range=bins_range)
+ channel3_hist = np.histogram(img[:,:,2], bins=nbins, range=bins_range)
 `
+NOTE: HOG feature extraction if described in the section above named 'HOG parameters'.

 Lines 47 through 95 in the file `utils.py` contains the functions for feature extraction.

 ###Sliding Window Search